 Perhaps the reason we don’t treat those with a mental illness the same way we treat people with physical illnesses comes from our long history of superstition and fear in connection with mental illness, and because we don’t understand its cause or know how to treat it properly.

 Perhaps even, we shun sufferers out of pride and our own sense of superiority.

 While mental illness may in some instances be a sign of demonic possession, once a person becomes a Christian there is no way that a demon would be allowed to remain inside someone who is occupied by God through His Holy Spirit.
 God abhors evil, and so He would not allow evil to reside alongside Him in a believer’s heart and mind.

 We cannot make the assumption either that mental illness is caused by demonic possession in every non-believer, although it’s possible in some cases.

+Here’s a challenge for you to prayerfully consider.
 What is your response towards those with mental (or physical) illness?
 On the day of judgement, how will God view your attitude and actions towards those who are afflicted?
-[END]

 1. Australian Bureau of Statistics.
 (2008).
 National Survey of Mental Health and Wellbeing: Summary of Results, 2007.
 Cat. no. (4326.0).
 Canberra: ABS.Bibliography: